-Based on my personal experience from owning & using the AC4825, I totally agree!
+Based on my personal experience of owning & using the AC4825, I totally agree!
 But it’s not just performance that they’re known for – the quality and ease of use made me a believer right away.

 These 2 models are definitely very similar in style, so I can totally understand how you might be a bit confused between the two.

 While knowing the differences in specs can help, in my opinion, it’s actually more important to read a full review and comparison from someone who’s actually tested both.

 Let’s start with the basics first.
 Below is a side-by-side comparison of the specifications (including features) of each.
 Later I’ll go into more detail about the small differences as well as similarities between the two.